 When will I receive my prosthesis?

-Most of our patients are ready for a prosthesis prescription about 6-8 weeks after their amputation.
+Most of our patients are ready for a prosthesis prescription about six-eight weeks after their amputation.
 It may be a bit longer if you have other medical conditions.
 Your Amputee Team will provide a personalized timeline for you if you are a candidate for prosthesis.

 Therapy plays a critical role preparing you to safely and comfortably use your prosthetic device and be independent.
 You’ll work on strength training, range of motion, desensitization of your residual limb and developing good soft tissue mobility.
 Therapy also includes practicing activities of daily living and learning home exercises.